-The top three teams and top 10 individuals qualify for the state meet in Round Rock.
+The top three teams and top 10 individuals qualify for the Class 3A cross country meet in Round Rock.

 “It’s going to be tough.
 The girls are in a tough region,” Harvey explained.
 “Dalhart was a state finalist last year and they have almost everyone returning, and Liberty Hill and Brownwood have also not lost much and were one of the top three teams in the region last year.

 “You have to consider all three front runners this year considering how many returning runners they have.

 “It would be a good accomplishment for our girls if they get out to state.

 “Our girls are a whole lot better than they were last year.

 “They are stronger, and they have put in a lot more time.

 “They have run good all year long and I think that is something that will carry over to the regional meet.

 “They have competed well all year long.”

 The Rams will be led by junior Preston Brooks, who placed second overall at the district meet.
 Rams runners Keith Stafford (fourth) and Juvaree Sutton (sixth) also finished in the top 10at the district meet.